parsonsmatt/parsonsmatt.github.io/_posts/2018-03-22-three_layer_haskell_cake.markdown

     => Conduit i m o
 ```

-This expresses no depedency on *where* the data comes from, nor on how the output is handled.
+This expresses no dependency on *where* the data comes from, nor on how the output is handled.
 We can easily run it with mock data, or put it in the real production pipeline.
 It is *abstract* of such concerns.
 As a result, it's lots of fun to test.